 In 2015, the legislature established the Long-Term Facilities Maintenance Revenue (LTFMR) program to support the deferred maintenance needs of school districts.
 LTFMR is financed with an equalized levy.
 School districts submit a ten-year facilities plan to the MN Department of Education for approval and have authority to bond against future LTFMR.
 The LTFMR allowance is capped at \$380 per pupil for most school districts.
-The largest 25 largest school districts are eligible for the Alternative Facilities program which does not have a per pupil cap.
+The per pupil amount would be \$489 in FY 24 if it had kept pace with inflation since 2015.
+Districts that were previously eligible for the alternative facilities program were grandfathered in and do not have a per pupil cap.

 A School Finance Working Group convened by the MN Department of Education in 2019 issued a series of recommendations to improve the financing of school facilities and level the playing field between school districts.
-The recommendations include: removing the per pupil cap in the LTFMR program for all school districts, expanding LTFM eligibility to include remodeling improvements for safety, security and Pre-K programming, equalizing the lease levy, and enhancing the debt service equalization formula.1
+The recommendations include: removing the per pupil cap in the LTFMR program for all school districts, expanding LTFM eligibility to include remodeling improvements for safety, security and Pre-K programming, equalizing the lease levy, and enhancing the debt service equalization formula.
+1

 While the LTFMR program made significant progress toward addressing the facilities needs of school districts, further improvements are needed.
-The Governor and Legislature should adopt a schedule to implement the School Finance Working Group's facilities funding recommendations so all school districts are able to maintain facilities and provide the needed instructional space for pre-K through grade 12 programming in safe and secure learning environments and taxpayers are treated equitably.
+The Governor and Legislature should adopt a schedule to implement the School Finance Working Group's facilities funding recommendations, so all school districts are able to maintain facilities and provide the needed instructional space for pre-K through grade 12 programming in safe and secure learning